 InternetNZ is a non-profit organisation, and the home and guardian of .nz – providing the infrastructure, security and support to keep it humming.
 We use the funding from the sale of .nz domain names to support the development of New Zealand's Internet through policy, community grants, research and events.
 Our mission is an Internet that is open, secure, and for all New Zealanders.

-Our members help shape our stance on Internet issues in line with our principles.
+We are a membership organisation.
+Members help shape our stance on Internet issues in line with our principles.
 They also help hold InternetNZ true to its values and keep the operation accountable (including through electing the governing Council).

+No one person or body actually owns .nz.
 However, InternetNZ is the designated manager – and in that role, we operate .nz in the public interest on behalf of the local Internet community.

 The InternetNZ group is funded from the registration fees for .nz domain names.
-In the 2014/15 year this income totalled approximately $8.7 million.
+In the 2017/18 year this income totalled approximately $10.5 million.